-You explore the core areas of study required by electrical and electronic engineers: computers and microcontrollers, signals and systems, circuit theory, and fields and waves.
+You explore the core areas of study required by electrical and electronic engineers: computers and microcontrollers, signals and systems and circuit theory.
+You also study engineering mathematics and management.

-This year focuses on advanced topics including power engineering, electronics, embedded digital systems, control engineering and telecommunications.
+This year focuses on advanced topics including power engineering and power electronic systems, embedded digital systems and instrumentation and control systems.
 Year 3 also includes a design project that increases your ability to design and build engineering (hardware and software) solutions.